yezz123/authx/docs/configuration/database/encodedb.md

 # EncodeDB

-Encode Database is Databases gives you simple `asyncio` support for a range of databases.
+Encode Database is a database that gives you simple `asyncio` support for a range of databases.

 It allows you to make queries using the powerful `SQLAlchemy Core` expression language, and provides support for `PostgreSQL`, `MySQL`, and `SQLite`.